-For members outside of the UK seeking to work in the UK, a Tier 2 visa would need to be obtained and more information can be found on the UK government's website.
+For members and affiliates outside of the UK seeking to work in the UK, a Tier 2 visa would need to be obtained and more information can be found on the UK government's website.

 In Denmark, Konstruktørforeningen (KF) will accept Associate members of CIAT (ACIAT) with an Honours Degree (or equivalent) in Architectural Technology or Chartered Architectural Technologists (MCIAT) as members (M.A.K) of the Institute within a period of four months from receipt of application.